The short answer to "Why Vely?"

 This setup clearly isn't safe; because C can still be used in any way you like.
 But it is safer

 , and if you do things the easy

 way, meaning you use the statement APIs wherever possible, then it is much safer

 .
 And the resource utilization is likely to be better than anything else.

 So in a nutshell, Vely offers APIs in a form of easy to use statements.
 It generates C code for its statement_APIs

 which are themselves written within C code.

-Vely statements look nothing like C though, or for that matter like Java, PHP or many other popular languages.
+Vely statements look nothing like C though, or for that matter like many other popular languages.
 On one hand, they are simple.
 On the other, they are written inside C code so there is no need to learn anything new about the layer underneath; C is quite simple and well-known.

 Most of Vely statements generate a number of C statements.
 Still, their scope is typically narrow and the generated code is shallow and direct, similar to what an experienced C programmer would write, incurring virtually no loss of performance.
 Vely's design omits the classic API look and feel on purpose and focuses on simplicity.
 The arguments are specified in any order by naming their purpose.

 Vely is about practical, actual needs people have; it's about productivity, safety and performance.
 The idea is to not sacrifice performance at all, and to improve productivity and safety significantly.